DekoDX/Pipewire-DX-Utils/README.md

 You can reload the configuration files by either running `systemctl --user restart filter-chain.service` or `/usr/bin/pipewire -c filter-chain.conf`.
 After this is all done you should make sure that the sinks are pointed to the right devices with pavucontrol or pavucontrol-qt.
 You should optionally make sure your virtual surround sink outputs to the equalizer sink.

+If you enable the eq sink, you should ensure the virtual surround sink is outputting to that and not vice versa.

 # Special Thanks
-https://github.com/ThreeDeeJay for providing contributions to the 3d audio space, an excellent amount of documentation, and setting up the hrtf link.
+[3DJ](https://github.com/ThreeDeeJay) for providing contributions to the 3d audio space and an excellent amount of resources for 3D Audio enthusiasts.

-https://codeberg.org/khip/khip for providing the noise cancellation ladspa.
+https://codeberg.org/khip/khip for providing the primary noise cancellation ladspa.

+https://github.com/werman/noise-suppression-for-voice for providing the alternative noise cancellation ladspa

 Razer for inspiring me to upgrade my virtual surround sink to match and exceed the capabilities of some new software for one of their headsets.

-https://discord.gg/B4n97X7dG4 The Binaural Audio Discord by 3DJ for more inspiration.
+[The Binaural Audio Discord](https://discord.gg/B4n97X7dG4) by 3DJ for more inspiration.
 Feel free to ask me any questions there in regards to this and I'll answer them to the best of my ability.